 Simple Business Solutions delivers exceptional outcomes by applying psychological principles, market research, and creativity.
 What can we help you achieve?

-Much like merchant services fees invoices for telecommunications services can be difficult to understand.
+Much like merchant services fees, invoices for telecommunications services can be difficult to understand.
 Here are some quick tips on how to read your ATT phone bill or conduct an ‘apples-to-apples’ cost comparison with other providers.

 How Many Phone Lines Are On My ATT Bill?

-Many business owners count the telephone lines listed under the ‘Additions and Changes to Service’ section of the telephone bill.
+Many businesses count the telephone lines listed under the ‘Additions and Changes to Service’ section of the telephone bill.
 This only provides you with an accurate count if all of your telephone lines experienced additions or changes to service during that billing month.
 In most instances, not all telephone lines incur additions or changes, which means that only some telephone lines appear in this section of the phone bill.
 It is not a reliable method to determine how many telephone lines your business is paying for.

-Other business owners inventory their telephone lines by counting the telephone lists that appear on the bill with local, local toll and or long distance usage (sometimes you can find the call details under these sections of the phone bill: ‘Local Usage’, ‘Local Toll’, and ‘Long Distance’).
+Others inventory their telephone lines by counting the telephone lists that appear on the bill with local, local toll and or long distance usage (sometimes you can find the call details under these sections of the phone bill: ‘Local Usage’, ‘Local Toll’, and ‘Long Distance’).
 Unfortunately, this method won’t provide you with an accurate count either because only the telephone lines with usage appear in these sections.

 So what is the most reliable and accurate way to determine how many phone lines you are paying for?

 - On your ATT telephone bill, locate the ‘Surcharges and Other Fees’ section.